Burnout Among Mental Health Professionals:

 The work you love is taking a toll on your ability to do the work you love

-Mental health professionals are natural-born givers who make sense of the world through their feelings.
-But what happens when they give and give, particularly in times of crisis, and try to take care of themselves after they’ve taken care of everyone else?
-The result can be burnout, a classic darkening of mood and motivation related to their work that also negatively impacts their personal lives.
+Mental health professionals like yourself are natural-born givers who make sense of the world through their feelings.
+But what happens when you give and give, particularly in times of crisis, and try to take care of yourself after you’ve taken care of everyone else?

 You need accurate information to help you steer clear of professional pitfalls

-This presentation will help mental health professionals differentiate between burnout and its companion syndromes so attendees can understand the role of internalized administrative expectations and working conditions in putting a practitioner at risk for ethics violations and/or career abandonment.
-Fortunately, these outcomes are optional, though self-care tips and tricks are seldom enough to defend against them.
+This presentation will help you differentiate between burnout and its companion syndromes so you can understand the role of internalized administrative expectations and working conditions in putting you at risk for ethics violations and/or career abandonment.

 I teach therapists how to enrich themselves and the services they provide

-What’s needed is a global/holistic solution that helps the person of the therapist revive creative mental processes so they can generate adaptive, rather than habitual, responses to their experiences in-session as well as outside of the office.
-Attendees thus will be introduced to Hinz’s Life Enrichment Model for supporting integrative choices to move beyond self-care and develop resilience in the face of burnout.
-Using the structure of this model, which is based on art therapy’s Expressive Therapies Continuum, attendees will begin to examine their own self-care strategies so they can celebrate strengths and address challenges in their quest to practice—and live—optimally.
+I’ll introduce you to Hinz’s Life Enrichment Model for supporting integrative choices that move you beyond self-care and promote the development resilience in the face of burnout.
+Using the structure of this model, which is based on the Expressive Therapies Continuum, you will begin to examine your own self-care strategies so you can celebrate strengths and address challenges in your quest to practice—and live—optimally.

 Are you ready to find your superpower and create a better outcome for those in your care?

 Join me for two hours that will change the way you think about your professional practice and your role in helping others reach their treatment goals.
-Register today and get a jump start on your plan to safeguard the most important agent of change in therapy—yourself!
+Register today and get a jump start on your plan to safeguard the most important agent of change in therapy—you!

-Attendees will be able to
+Learning Objectives: Attendees will be able to

-define the differences between burnout, compassion fatigue, vicarious traumatization, and secondary traumatic stress.
+• define the differences between burnout, compassion fatigue, vicarious traumatization, and secondary traumatic stress.

-describe at least three (3) ethical ramifications of burnout and its impact on professional practice.
+• describe at least three (3) ethical ramifications of burnout and its impact on professional practice.

-identify at least two (2) personal strengths and challenges in self-care strategies for defending against burnout.
+• identify at least two (2) personal strengths and challenges in self-care strategies for defending against burnout.

-name a model that supports integrative choices for moving beyond self-care and developing resilience in the face of burnout.
+• name a model that supports integrative choices for moving beyond self-care and developing resilience in the face of burnout.

-explain how integration, resilience, and creativity relate to practicing—and living—optimally.
+• explain how integration, resilience, and creativity relate to practicing—and living—optimally.

 More information about the webinar

-Megan VanMeter
+• Megan VanMeter

-Cancelation requests must be made in writing and sent to admin@meganvanmeter.com.
+• Cancelation requests must be made in writing and sent to admin@meganvanmeter.com.
 The date stamp on the message will be used for determining the date the cancelation was requested.

 A full refund (100%) will be made for cancellation requests received at least 10 days in advance of an event.